Newsletter plugin

 - Newsletter templates — Newsroom layout for daily editions: dated masthead, sensory opener, feature article with subhead and CTA, three named sub-sections, referral prompt, footer (separate doc).

-- Auto Content — directive-driven blog post generator (separate doc).
+- AI Agents — directive-driven blog post generator (separate doc).

 Install